willkg/socorro-zero/docs/breakpad_reporting.rst

 2. The entire crash report and metadata is in the request body.

-   Note that some of the information is duplicated in querystring variables to make logging and debugging easier.
+   Note that some of the information is duplicated in querystring variables to make logging and debugging easier, but the collector ignores that.

 3. HTTP POST request body is multipart/form-data.

-4. HTTP POST request body has previously had problems with null bytes and non-utf-8 characters some of which is due to bad memroy.
-They've taken great pains to make sure it contains correct utf-8 characters.

 5. Content-length for HTTP POST request.